 In addition, the associate of arts degree offers the foundation to many pre-professional opportunities such as law and theology.

 - Communication (1 course minimum)—Each student is required to acquire proficiency in written expression.
-GSW 1120 is required.
-Based on English placement tests, GSW 1100 or 1110 may also be required.
-However, no more than six hours of basic writing can be applied to graduation.
+WRIT 1120 is required.
+Based on English placement tests, WRIT 1010 and/or 1110 may also be required.
 The Office of Student Services will provide placement information before the first semester.
 Each student should also acquire proficiency in oral communication; a COMM or other oral communication course is strongly recommended.

 - Mathematics and science (3 courses minimum)—Two courses must be selected from the BG Perspective natural science domain.
 One course must be a Quantitative Literacy (QL) course.
 One lab science course is recommended.

 - Social sciences (2 courses minimum)—Two courses must be selected from the BG Perspective social and behavioral science domain.

 - Humanities and arts (2 courses minimum)—Two courses must be selected from the BG Perspective humanities and arts domain.